Rakesh9100/CalcDiverse/Calculators/Slope-Calculator/README.md

 ## Description :-

-In this calculator we can calculate the slope of the line.
-If two points (in form of x and y coordinates) are given we can calculate the distance between the two points with their slope.
+In this calculator, we can calculate the slope of the line.
+If two points (in the form of x and y coordinates) are given we can calculate the distance between the two points with their slope.

 ## Tech Stacks :-